nursalim92/MD_BotaniScan_C23-PS159/README.md

 (MD) Muhammad Nur Salim (A361DSX3176) – Universitas Terbuka</br>

 **BotaniScan**</br>
 BotaniScan is a plant disease detection application by uploading photos of plant leaves and receiving immediate detection results.
-Also this app will give suggestions of stores that provide goods/materials needed to overcome plant diseases that have been detected.
-The initial</br>
+Also this app will give suggestions of stores that provide goods/materials needed to overcome plant diseases that have been detected. </br>
 </br>
 **Development Roadmap**</br>
 Kotlin</br>